 Preheat oven to 425 degrees.
 Prepare 1 cup Quinoa in a saucepan with 2 cups water or broth, a dash of salt, and 1 tbs of fresh herbs.
 Bring to a boil and then simmer covered until water is absorbed, about 15 minutes.
 While the quinoa is cooking, peel sweet potatoes and cut them into slices or cubes.
 Place them in a steam basket over boiling water, and steam until fork tender or place in a glass bowl with 1 tbs of water and cover.
 Microwave 7 minutes or until fork tender.
 Another option is to bake the sweet potatoes, rubbed with oil and pricked on all sides, at 400 degrees for about 40 minutes or until fork tender.
 Slice and pop the sweet potato out of the skin.

 In a large bowl, use a potato masher to mash sweet potato, quinoa and remaining herbs and spices until well combined.

 Use a cookie scoop or spoon to scoop mixture onto a greased cookie sheet (can use Silpat or foil for easy clean-up).
 Flatten them with the back of spoon and brush with coconut oil.
-Bake for about 25 minutes or until crisp and slightly brown.
+Bake for about 25 minutes, flipping halfway through until crisp and slightly brown.
 If frying, place spoonfuls of mixture into frying pan when oil is hot and cook about 5 minutes each side or until brown and crispy.